aqlaboratory/openfold/README.md

 ### Inference

-To run inference on a sequence `target.fasta` (e.g., `wget https://www.rcsb.org/fasta/entry/4DSN`) using a set of DeepMind's pretrained parameters, run e.g.
+To run inference on a sequence using a set of DeepMind's pretrained parameters, run e.g.:

 ```bash
 python3 run_pretrained_openfold.py \